ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="addhostandds"></a>
 #### Step 2.2 Add new hosts and Datastores

 In the OVHcloud Control Panel, you will see your new vDC attached to your existing service.
-You can proceed with ordering new hosts and datastores (selected in step 1) in the new Destination vDC following this [Information about Dedicated Cloud billing](https://docs.ovh.com/gb/en/private-cloud/information_about_dedicated_cloud_billing/#add-resources-billed-monthly) guide.
+You can proceed with ordering new hosts and datastores (selected in step 1) in the new Destination vDC following this [Information about Hosted Private Cloud billing](https://docs.ovh.com/gb/en/private-cloud/information_about_dedicated_cloud_billing/#add-resources-billed-monthly) guide.
 <a name="converttoglobal"></a>
 #### Step 2.3 Convert a datastore to a global datastore